 There are several minimally invasive treatments that can complement or even stave off the need for surgery, including BOTOX® Cosmetic, fillers, such as collagen, Cosmoderm and Restylane®, microdermabrasion and various laser peels.
 Please contact the office for more information.

 In the course of aging, the eyes are often the first spot to show wear.
-There are a range of procedures to for upper face rejuvenation.
+There is a range of procedures to consider for upper face rejuvenation.
 With age, the tissues of the upper third of the face tend to droop and sag.
 An Endoscopic Browlift will treat hooding of the upper eyelids when caused by a drooping brow.